 If you liked the setting for this book, we have a whole book list featuring fiction and non-fiction books set in Cuba.

 Havana was also a pick for Reese’s book club.
 If you like her recommendations, we have quite a few guides for Reese’s books club.
-Some that also include tricky relationships and/or exile include Daisy Jones and the Six, Erotic Stories for Punjabi Widows, Where the Crawdads Sing, Little Fires Everywhere and Northern Spy.
+Some that also include tricky relationships and/or exile include Daisy Jones and the Six, Erotic Stories for Punjabi Widows, How Not to Drown in a Glass of Water, Where the Crawdads Sing, Little Fires Everywhere and Northern Spy.

 When We Left Cuba, Chanel Cleeton